Investors brace for more euro pain as U.S. economy, dollar flex muscles

 But $1.10 is not unknown territory for the euro, which spent much of 2016 and 2017 below that level.

-“It’s not really hard to rationalize,” said BNY Mellon’s Mellor.
+“It’s not really hard to rationalise,” said BNY Mellon’s Mellor.
 “The bad news is going to continue to mount from an (European) economic perspective.”

-(This story has been refiled to tweak euro price in 2nd paragraph and fourth graphic)

 Editing by Sujata Rao and Kevin Liffey